For Victims & Advocates

 How to Find an Attorney

 Today, more attorneys than ever are representing crime victims in civil lawsuits, although relatively few specifically identify themselves as "crime victim" attorneys.
 To assist you, the National Crime Victim Bar Association provides crime victims with referrals to local attorneys specializing in victim-related litigation.
-The referral service can be reached at (202) 467-8716 between 8:30 a.m. - 5:30 p.m.(EST) Monday through Friday.
-Questions can also be e-mailed to email@example.com.
+Referrals can be requested by filling our ARS questionnaire, which can be found here.
+Questions can also be e-mailed to firstname.lastname@example.org.

 Victim Service Providers' Role

 Because they eventually may be subpoenaed as witnesses, service providers must be careful about discussing possible civil lawsuits with victims.
 It is a good idea for service providers to obtain competent legal advice about the privilege laws in their state so that they can know what to say, and what not to say, to a victim.

 - Service providers can and should advise crime victims in general terms about their right to file a civil lawsuit against the perpetrator or other responsible parties.

 - Service providers should advise victims about how to find competent and caring civil attorneys.

 - Service providers should always give victims moral support!